-- When the BoM has issued a Severe Weather Warning at any of the locations at risk identified in Section 3 - Storm bite is occurring or expected to occur at key locations at risk of beach erosion identified in Section 3.1, impacting or with potential to impact on public or private assets and/or affect safe access/egress - Wave run-up is occurring or expected to occur at the key locations at risk of coastal inundation identified in Section 3.2, affecting/with potential to affect safe access/egress or impacting/with potential to impact on public or private assets - Signs of cliff instability (refer below) are occurring or expected to occur at key locations at risk of cliff instability identified in Section 3.3.
+- When a public authority advises of a significant weather event that could impact any of the locations at risk identified in Section 3i.e the Bureau has issued a Severe Weather Warning (SWW) for potentially hazardous or dangerous weather that covers the Eurobodalla coastline (e.g. from Eden to Port Kembla). - Storm bite is occurring or expected to occur at key locations at risk of beach erosion identified in Section 3.1, impacting or with potential to impact on public or private assets and/or affect safe access/egress - Wave run-up is occurring or expected to occur at the key locations at risk of coastal inundation identified in Section 3.2, affecting/with potential to affect safe access/egress or impacting/with potential to impact on public or private assets - Signs of cliff instability (refer below) are occurring or expected to occur at key locations at risk of cliff instability identified in Section 3.3.